 For CEPP documents that are not updated, the prior year's documents carry to the current year.

-All CEPP documents, except Section I: General Information, Section II: Canola/Rapeseed, Section II: Corn, Section II: Rice, and Section II: Wheat, are carried over from last year.
+All CEPP documents, except Section II: Barley, Section II: Canola/Rapeseed, and Section II: Wheat are carried over from last year.
 RMA may elect to update CEPP documents at a future date.
 These future updates will occur no later than November 30, 2016.

 CEPP Section I: General Information (16-cepp) (Nov 2015)